 To give the three planes of motion some meaning to easily remember, I prefer to call them “yes” for the sagittal, “No” for the transverse, and “Maybe” for the frontal plane.

 Read More From Youmemindbody

 Neutral Position of the Head Exercise

 Hold the back straight, the shoulders back and down, chin down.
 Pull the head up high between the shoulders.
 Imagine someone pulling your head up towards the ceiling by its high ponytail.
 Look at the next picture of the neutral position of the head as seen in profile.
 The red line depicts the centre line of gravity for optimum balance.
-The entire weight of the head (between 5 and 7 kilos) is supported by the up-most vertebra, the Atlas.
+The entire weight of the head (between five and seven kilos) is supported by the up-most vertebra, the Atlas.
 The supporting point of the Atlas is situated midway up in the skull between the ears.
 Minimum effort is required from the neck and shoulder muscles to carry the head in this neutral, correctly aligned and balanced position.

 Yes, No and Maybe

 Always starting from, and coming back to the neutral position, the three basic moves are broken down to 6 static positions for the head so far.

 - “Yes-down” = drop the chin towards breastbone

 - “Yes-up” = look up at the ceiling/sky